Please read the following guidelines thoroughly.

 - Get in the habit of recording all of your coaching sessions, so you remove the self-consciousness factor for you and your clients.

 - Make sure that you get your client’s permission to record the call.
 Begin each recorded session by verbally asking your client for permission to record the coaching session for IAC certification purposes.
-You will also be required to seek their permission to record and share the session with IAC, by having them sign the Waiver of confidentiality (Click here for Waiver of Confidentiality).
+You will also be required to seek their permission to record and share the session with IAC, by having them sign the Waiver of confidentiality (Click here for Waiver of Confidentiality and here for your consent form).
 This document must be submitted along with each recording.

 - Listen to your recordings, share them with a mentor coach or other coach trained in the use of the 9 IAC Masteries, triad team, study group or buddy coach.